jackyzha0/quartz/content/index.md

 Feel free to subscribe to [this site's RSS feed](/index.xml) for the latest updates whenever I post.

+This site changes often.
+Check [[Updates]] for a monthly list of changes.

 # What can I see here?
 I [[about-me|(me, myself)]] write about:
 - [[Projects/home|Projects]] I've undertaken